clumio-code/terraform-provider-clumio/docs/resources/wallet.md

 ### Required

-- `account_native_id` (String) The AWS account id to be associated with the wallet.
+- `account_native_id` (String) Identifier of the AWS account to be setup with BYOK and associated with the wallet.

 ### Read-Only

-- `clumio_account_id` (String) Clumio Account ID.
+- `clumio_account_id` (String) Identifier of the AWS account associated with Clumio.
+This identifier is provided so that access to the service role for Clumio can be restricted to just this account.
-- `id` (String) Wallet Id.
+- `id` (String) Unique identifier for the Clumio Wallet.
 - `state` (String) State describes the state of the wallet.
-Valid states are: Waiting: The wallet has been created, but a stack hasn't been created.
+Valid states are:
+	Waiting: The wallet has been created, but a stack hasn't been created.
 The wallet can't be used in this state.
 	Enabled: The wallet has been created and a stack has been created for the wallet.
 This is the normal expected state of a wallet in use.
 	Error: The wallet is inaccessible.
-See ErrorCode and ErrorMessage fields for additional details.
-- `token` (String) Token is used to identify and authenticate the CloudFormation stack creation.
+- `token` (String) Token used to identify resources set up by the BYOK template installation on the account being connected.

 ## Import